quixio/quix-streams-dotnet/docs/state-management.md

 !!! note

-	When using the Quix Platform, the platform provides your replicas with a shared state store when enabled.
+	When using Quix Cloud, the platform provides your replicas with a shared state store when enabled.

 The library provides automatic state management which handles application lifecycle automatically, such as commits and revocation to ensure the state reflects the processed and committed messages only.
 There are two types of state available: Dictionary state and Scalar state.
 The stream state management is available on the stream consumer and not the producer currently.